|

 Her family was originally from Montreal, Canada.
 Her father was a physician

-the Northern Army during the Civil War.
-He died in 1878.
-Lilian decided
+for the Northern Army during the Civil War.
+The family appears to have

 of Michigan, in Ann Arbor to become a physician.
 Her mother, who was